Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Cranbourne North - East recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Cranbourne North - East averaged approximately 28 new dwelling approvals annually.
-Over the past five financial years, from FY-21 to FY-25, a total of 142 homes were approved, with an additional one approved so far in FY-26.
-This results in an average of about 11.9 new residents arriving per year for each dwelling constructed during this period.
+Cranbourne North - East has averaged approximately 28 new dwelling approvals annually.
+Over the past five financial years, from FY-21 to FY-25142 homes were approved, with one additional approval in FY-26 so far.
+This results in an average of 11.9 new residents per year arriving for each dwelling constructed during this period.

 Frequently Asked Questions - Development